 Contractors will liaise directly with the business to seek resolution of complaints received.

-RPV has established a Business Support team as a single point of contact within RPV to ensure ongoing engagement with businesses across the Metro Tunnel Project and to ensure the appointed contractors are appropriately supporting businesses in line with the Guidelines.
+RPV’s Business Support team oversees engagement with businesses impacted by the Metro Tunnel Project and ensures our contractors are supporting them in line with our guidelines.

 In the first instance, the Business Support team will liaise with the business and the contractor to resolve matters.
 Further information on our complaints handling process is available.